netomantonio/matrix-protocol/MOC_MATRIX_ONTOLOGY_CATALOG.md

 Every hierarchical concept must:
 - Be conceptually defined by the protocol
-- Have its concrete hierarchy provided by the CSH
+- Have its concrete hierarchy provided by the MOC
 - Allow reorganization without breaking MEF, ZWF, or OIF
 - Maintain stable semantic relationships

 ---

-## 🗂️ CSH Structure
+## 🗂️ MOC Structure

 ### Base Format